MedatechUK/Medatech.APY/docs/oDataConfig.md

 It loads a configuration file containg the oData settings from *either*:
 - the IIS web.config file
-- a file called constants.py in the PATH folder.
+- a file called settings.ini in the PATH folder.

 This package standardises the storage of required settings for connecting to priority oData, and can be used in:
 - a web handler (where these settings are stored in the website configuration)
-- a command line (where these settings are stored in a file called constants.py in the PATH directory).
+- a command line (where these settings are stored in a file called settings.ini in the PATH directory).

 ## Imports
 ```python